How Much Will It Cost?

 Again, we’re going to talk about construction cost only here.
 The following numbers do not include design or permit fees.
 Here’s the bottom line:

-Rowhouses, Townhouses or a Small Mixed Use or Apartment Building – OK, I’ll toss this in to give you an idea–but really, talk to me–costs on multifamily vary a lot.
-Generally though, you can expect about $240 per square foot plus sitework for the residential portion, $210 per square foot for any commercial space.
+Rowhouses, Townhouses or a Small Mixed Use or Apartment Building – Costs on multifamily vary a lot.
+Generally though, you can expect about $280 per square foot plus sitework for the residential portion, $300 per square foot for any commercial space.
 This would cover a small spec development, a Baugruppen or co-housing.

-Backyard Cottage – about $350 per square foot for an 800 square foot two-bedroom cottage, plus sitework.
+Backyard Cottage – about $375 per square foot for an 800 square foot cottage, plus sitework.
+About $350,000 typically.
+The cost for site-built and prefab are about the same.

 Program, Quality and Budget